CNSC Conflict of Interest Policy

 Liabilities: Debts or obligations.

-Policy: The CNSC’s Conflict of Interest and Post-employment Policy.
+Policy: The CNSC Conflict of Interest Policy.

 President: As an Order-in-Council appointee, the President of the Canadian Nuclear Safety Commission is subject to the Conflict of Interest Act, but not to this policy.